Overview (latest)

 OPTIONS | Describe the communication options for the target resource. |

-When it comes to committing content to an openEHR system, for all change-controlled resources (e.g. COMPOSITION, EHR_STATUS, FOLDER, etc.) the services are
+When it comes to committing content to an openEHR system, for all change-controlled resources (e.g. COMPOSITION, EHR_STATUS, FOLDER, etc.) the services are performing versioning under the hood.

-The 'native' way of committing is to use a CONTRIBUTION
+The 'native' way of committing is to use a CONTRIBUTION and wrap the content as a VERSION.

 To keep things simpler and consistent, services MUST also allow PUT